curbengh/curbengh.github.io/source/_posts/engadget-redirect-guce.md

 2. Navigate to **Privacy & Security** tab on the left.
 3. Scroll down to **Cookies & Site Data** section and open **Manage Permissions**.

-  {% cloudinary '20190609/privacy-settings.png' 'Privacy settings in Firefox' %}
+  {% image '20190609/privacy-settings.png' 'Privacy settings in Firefox' %}

 4. Put `https://www.engadget.com` as the address and click **Block** and save it.

-  {% cloudinary '20190609/engadget-block-cookie.png' 'Block Engadget cookies' %}
+  {% image '20190609/engadget-block-cookie.png' 'Block Engadget cookies' %}

 5. If you have **Clear history when Firefox enabled** enabled, make sure **Site Preferences** is unchecked.

-  {% cloudinary '20190609/uncheck-site.png' 'Settings for clearing history' %}
+  {% image '20190609/uncheck-site.png' 'Settings for clearing history' %}

 That's it.
 If you want to know what is the purpose of `guce.advertising.com`, read on.